 Find the Library's resources using Primo Search

 Use Primo Search to find books and ebooks on your topic:

 After you have run a search, use the Refine My Results panel to limit to books or eBooks

 For more information on borrowing, see the Library's Borrowingwebpage.

 Finding a print book on the shelves

 CALL NUMBERS identify and organise items by specific topics.
-CSU uses the DEWEY System for each item.
+Charles Sturt University uses the DEWEY System for each item.
 Read the call numbers from left to right on each book shelf and always include all letters after the number!

 HOW TO READ OUR CALL NUMBERS